githaefrancis/prism-gallery/README.md

 A Django web application that displays photos.
 Photos can be filtered based on location and searched by category.

+## BDD

+-User clicks on gallery button to view all images -User views images by location dropdown.
+-User searches for images by category.
+-User hovers over an image to expand it and show details.
+-User can click on copy button on the expanded pop up to copy image link

 ## Technologies and Tools

 - Django